-In both programs, the special system condition "Collector - excess temperature reached" is indicated in the menu Stat by the instruction CETOFF for Collector Excess Temperature Off.
+In both programs, the special system condition "Collector - excess temperature reached" is indicated in the menu $\triangle$ Status with the notice CETOFF for Collector Excess Temperature Off.

 Some countries only offer subsidies for the installation of solar thermal systems if the control units have a function check to detect a sensor defect and a lack of circulation.
-In the menu command F CHCK, the mechanic can activate this function check for the ESR21.
+In the menu command F CHCK, the mechanic can activate this function check for the ESR32.
 This is possible for both programs and is disabled ex works.
-For details, see "Status display Stat.
+For details, see "Status display Stat".

-Program 4 - 7 - Loading pump control
+Programmes 4-7 - Loading pump control